cambridge-cares/TheWorldAvatar/Deploy/examples/maven_dependency/deploy/README.md

 This zips up the contents of ./model_files and installs it to your local Maven repository at <user_home>/.m2/repository/com/example/model_files/<version_number>/

-* To deploy the zip file to worldavatar-github:
+To deploy the zip file to worldavatar-github:

 ```
 mvn deploy
 ```

+---

-Note that, at the time of writing, redeployment was disabled on the World Avatar Maven repository, so attempting to deploy an artifact with a version number that already exists on the server will fail.
+Note that, redeployment is disabled for non-snapshot version numbers (those without a '-SNAPSHOT' suffix) on the World Avatar Maven repository.
+Attempting to deploy such an artifact when it already exists on the server will fail with the error message 'Failed to deploy artifacts'.

+---

 Once you've deployed your files, [this example](../use/README.md) shows how they can be downloaded and built into an image using Docker.